OpenPegasus/OpenPegasusDocker/README.md

 following:

 1. Clone this repository to your local machine
 2. Create the build image which consists of Ubuntu Linux OS, updates to Ubuntu and build tools to compile OpenPegasus source code and a Makefile that defines the build, test, and deploy of an OpenPegasus Docker image (`make build').
 3. Run the build container (`make run-build-image`).
 The Makefile option BUILD-START-MODE defines whether the process to build the WBEM server image is automatic or manual.
 4. Move to the terminal started when the build image  is started if the manual execution of the build process (default mode) was defined.
-5. Build the OpenPegasus WBEM server (`make build`).
+5. Build and test the OpenPegasus WBEM server (`make build`).
 6. Deploy the OpenPegasus server container (`make deploy`).
 7. Return to the the original terminal window.
 8. Start the OpenPegasus WBEM server run image (make run-server-image).